Annual Report 2016

 Discipline Tribunals involving solicitors are becoming more complicated and often involve one or more Secondary Complainers who have compensation claims according to the latest Annual Report from the Scottish Solicitors’ Discipline Tribunal.

-The Tribunal, which has 12 solicitor and 12 non-solicitor members, heard and made decisions on 40 cases and there were 25 findings of professional misconduct and two decisions under section 53(1)(b) in 2015.
+The Tribunal, which has 12 solicitor and 12 non-solicitor members, heard and made decisions on 30 cases and there were 22 findings of professional misconduct and one decision under section 53(1)(b) in 2016.

-A total of eight solicitors were struck off and can no longer practice.
-One solicitor was suspended and a further seven had their practising certificates restricted.
-11 were censured or censured and fined.
-Compensation was awarded in five cases.
+A total of six solicitors were struck off and can no longer practise.
+Five solicitors were suspended and a further two had their practising certificates restricted.
+Five were censured, censured and fined, or censured and ordered to pay compensation.
+Compensation was awarded in four cases.

-The main grounds for solicitors’ misconduct (misconduct can be established on more than one ground) included failure to comply with the Accounts Rules and/or Practice Rules (12), failure to comply with other professional obligations (10) and failure to reply to the Law Society and / or clients (5).
-There were four cases involving dishonesty.
+The main grounds for solicitors’ misconduct (misconduct can be established on more than one ground) included failure to comply with the Accounts Rules and/or Practice Rules (7), and failure to reply to the Law Society and / or clients (5).

 Administered by SSDT Administration Limited, company number: 5376158